Table of Contents

 Features & technical documentation

-Most of interesting documentation is using rustdoc itself.
+Most of the interesting documentation is using rustdoc itself.

 Terminal output example